-Perfluorooctane sulfonate, PFOS, and perfluorooctanoic acid, PFOA, are synthetic fluorinated organic compounds used in many industrial and consumer products such as nonstick cookware, stain-resistant fabric and carpet and some food packaging.
+Perfluorooctane sulfonate and perfluorooctanoic acid are synthetic fluorinated organic compounds used in many industrial and consumer products such as nonstick cookware, stain-resistant fabric and carpet and some food packaging.

-Commonly grouped with other synthetic fluorinated chemicals using the umbrella term per-and polyfluoroalkyl substances (PFAS), PFOS and PFOA are the only two compounds with established lifetime health advisories for drinking water.
+Commonly grouped with other synthetic fluorinated chemicals using the umbrella term per- and polyfluoroalkyl substances, PFOS and PFOA are the only two compounds with established health advisories for drinking water.

-- In 1970, the Air Force began using Aqueous Film Forming Foam (AFFF), which contains PFOS/PFOA.
-AFFF is mission critical because it meets MILSPEC and is the most efficient extinguishing method for petroleum fires and is widely used across the firefighting industry, to include all commercial airports, to protect people and property.
-AFFF is being phased out. - The Air Force Civil Engineer Center (AFCEC) began a comprehensive assessment process in 2010 to identify locations where PFOS/PFOA may have been released across the Air Force at active, Reserve, Air National Guard and closed installations. - On May 19, 2016, the Environmental Protection Agency established a lifetime Health Advisory (HA) level of 70 parts per trillion for a combined concentration of PFOA and PFOS in drinking water.
+- In 1970, the Air Force began using Aqueous Film Forming Foam, which contains PFOS/PFOA.
+AFFF is mission critical because it meets Military Specification and is the most efficient extinguishing method for petroleum fires and is widely used across the firefighting industry, to include all commercial airports, to protect people and property.
+AFFF is being phased out. - The Air Force Civil Engineer Center began a comprehensive assessment process in 2010 to identify locations where PFOS/PFOA may have been released across the Air Force at active, Reserve, Air National Guard and closed installations. - On May 19, 2016, the Environmental Protection Agency established HA of 70 parts per trillion for a combined concentration of PFOA and PFOS in drinking water.
 For context, one (1) ppt is equivalent to one (1) drop of water in 20 Olympic-sized swimming pools.
-These two compounds are classified as emerging contaminants for which the risk to human health is not yet known and regulatory standards are evolving.
+The EPA classifies these compounds as "emerging contaminants" for which the risk to human health is not yet known and regulatory standards are evolving.